-12 Beauty Products From The Early 2000s That You Just Had To Have — PHOTOS
+12 Must-Have Beauty Products From The Early 2000s

 The early 2000s were a great moment in history: Britney Spears and Justin Timberlake wore matching denim formalwear, Harry Potter movies began production, and, y'know, the world didn't end with Y2K.
 Yup, it was the best of times, and that goes for beauty products, too.
 For many of us millennials, our love of all things beauty was sparked by some pretty iconic makeup drawer mainstays around this time, from lip balm to fragrance.
 Here are 12 beauty products from the early 2000s you just had to have.

 Even if you don't know what you were thinking at the time (bright lilac eyeshadow, really?), you've got to admit the trends back then carry some serious nostalgia.
 People have pretty amazing memories for scents, and just a whiff of something familiar can take us back in time.
 And the beauty products of the early 2000s were all about crazy scents in everything.
 Maybe not always the best call for our skin, sure, but at least we looked and smelled good.

 Here are some of the beauty products your younger self was all too familiar with.
 Even though there are some pretty fantastic products out there right now, it kind of makes you wish for a throwback, right?

 Dr. Pepper was clearly the most prized flavor in everyone's extensive collection.